Maria Jane Taylor: Return to China

 With 1868 brought another child (Charles Edward Taylor) into the Taylor family, and, in 1870, Hudson and Maria made the difficult decision to send their older three surviving children (Bertie, Freddie, and Maria – Samuel died earlier that year) home to England.
 That same year, Noel was born, though he died of malnutrition and deprivation two weeks later due to Maria's inability to nurse him.
 Maria died several days later at their home in Zhenjiang, with the official cause of death being cholera.
 The small Protestant cemetery where she was buried in Zhenjiang was where Hudson wanted to be laid to rest as well.
 He followed her there in 1905.
 The cemetery itself was destroyed during the Chinese Cultural Revolution by Red Guards in China as part of the Destruction of the Four Olds campaign.
 Today there are industrial buildings over the site.

-Maria's death shook Hudson Taylor deeply, and in 1871 with his own health deteriorating, he returned to England to recuperate and take care of business items involved with the mission work.
+Maria's death shook Hudson Taylor deeply, and in 1871 with his own health deteriorating, he returned to England to recuperate and take care of business items involved with the mission work; it was during this trip that he married Jennie Faulding.

 Of Maria's and Hudson's nine children, three died at birth and two in childhood.
 The four who reached adulthood all later became missionaries with the China Inland Mission.
-In 1897 Hudson's & Maria's only surviving daughter, Maria Hudson Taylor, the wife of John Joseph Coulthard, died in Wenzhou, leaving four little children and her husband in sorrow.
+In 1897 Hudson's and Maria's only surviving daughter, Maria Hudson Taylor, the wife of John Joseph Coulthard, died in Wenzhou, leaving four little children and her husband in sorrow.
 She had been instrumental in leading many Chinese women to Christianity during her short life.